What is an Ingrown Toenail?

 There are several well known causes for ingrown toenails, and sufferers may have one or more reasons why they have developed problems.
 The most common causes are:

-Structural issue with the shape and growth of the nail
+- Structural issues with the shape and growth of the nail

 Any injury to the toe that damages the nail and the growth area of the nail (the matrix), can cause the nail to begin to grow in an unusual manner that can lead to the nail to be deformed, thickened or grow in an irregular direction.
 Once the nail has been damaged in this manner, it is unlikely to ever go back to its normal appearance.